Bdmilken/Multiplication_Bingo/README.md

 This repository contains a command-line script that prints a 12x12 multiplication table and a small Flask web app that displays the same table in the browser.
 The web page also generates a random number between 1 and 144 each time you click the "Next Number" button.

+To win the bingo game you must mark a complete line of twelve correct cells in a row, horizontally, vertically or diagonally.

 ## Command-line usage

 ```bash